 Healthy kidneys work to filter waste products and excess fluids from the blood and flush them from the body in urine.
-Chronic kidney disease (CKD) is a gradual, progressive condition in which the kidneys suffer damage over time and lose their ability to properly filter the blood.
+Chronic kidney disease (CKD) is a gradual, progressive condition in which the kidneys suffer damage over time and lose their ability to perform their proper functions.

 Signs and symptoms of chronic kidney disease often develop over time because the damage progresses slowly.
 Signs and symptoms of kidney disease may include:

 - Loss of appetite